cosimograssi95/Plugins/CascadeStatusAll/README.md

   "entitiesLogicalNamesToRecalculate": "EntityFinalChildC",
 ```

-we ensure that "EntityFinalChildC" will always be recalculated, and `shouldCascadeRecalculation` ensure its children will be recalculated aswell.
+we ensure that **EntityFinalChildC** will always be recalculated, and `shouldCascadeRecalculation` ensure its children will be recalculated aswell.

 **Input:**